github/docs/content/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/setting-your-profile-to-private.md

 {% endnote %}

-## Changes to your activities
+## Changes to reporting on your activities

-By making your profile private, you will not remove or hide past activity; this setting only applies to actions taken while the private setting is enabled.
+By making your profile private, you will not remove or hide past activity; this setting only applies to your activity while the private setting is enabled.

 When your profile is private, your {% data variables.product.prodname_dotcom_the_website %} activity will not appear in the following locations:

-- Other user's activity feeds.
+- Activity feeds for other users.
 - Discussions leaderboards.
 - The [Trending page](/get-started/quickstart/be-social#exploring-other-projects-on-github).